Patterson–Gimlin film: Analysis

 The Patterson–Gimlin film has seen relatively little interest from mainstream scientists.
 Statements of scientists who viewed the film at a screening, or who conducted a study, are reprinted in Chris Murphy's Bigfoot Film Journal.
-Typical objections include: Neither humans nor chimpanzees have hairy breasts as does the figure in the film, and Napier has noted that a sagittal crest is "only very occasionally seen, to an insignificant extent, in chimpanzees [sic] females".
+Typical objections include: neither humans nor chimpanzees have hairy breasts as does the figure in the film, and Napier has noted that a sagittal crest is "only very occasionally seen, to an insignificant extent, in chimpanzee females".
 Critics have argued these features are evidence against authenticity.
 Krantz countered the latter point, saying "a sagittal crest ... is a consequence of absolute size alone."

 As anthropologist David Daegling writes, "[t]he skeptics have not felt compelled to offer much of a detailed argument against the film; the burden of proof, rightly enough, should lie with the advocates."
 Yet, without a detailed argument against authenticity, Daegling notes that "the film has not gone away."
 Similarly, Krantz argues that of the many opinions offered about the Patterson film, "[o]nly a few of these opinions are based on technical expertise and careful study of the film itself."

 Regarding the quality of the film, second-generation copies or copies from TV and DVD productions are inferior to first-generation copies.
 Many early frames are blurry due to camera shake, and the quality of subsequent frames varies for the same reason.
 Stabilization of the film (e.g., by M. K. Davis) to counter the effect of camera shake has improved viewers' ability to analyze it.
 Regarding "graininess," Bill Munns writes, "Based on transparencies taken off the camera original, ... the PGF original is as fine grain as any color 16mm film can achieve."
 He adds that graininess increases as images are magnified.

+Several special-effects experts have said that what is seen in the film would certainly have been possible in the 1960s, especially given that the footage is at a distance, out of focus and blurry, conditions that can obscure details.
+They note that earlier films, including Are You With It?
+(1948), featured comparatively realistic gorilla suits and that Hollywood productions of the era, such as Planet of the Apes (1968), used sophisticated ape costumes and makeup.

+Supporters of the film have argued that its authenticity is supported by the absence of successful recreations.
+Skeptical researchers counter that no documented attempts have been made using period accurate equipment, comparable locations, or professionally constructed suits.
+Critics also argue that the lack of modern footage of similar quality raises questions about why the most cited Bigfoot film dates to the late 1960s.

-Scientific studies
+Scientists' studies

 Bernard Heuvelmans

 Bernard Heuvelmans—a zoologist and the so-called "father of cryptozoology"—thought the creature in the Patterson film was a suited human.
 He objected to the film subject's hair-flow pattern as being too uniform; to the hair on the breasts as not being like a primate; to its buttocks as being insufficiently separated; and to its too-calm retreat from the pursuing men.